Steve didn’t want to be the chubby 42-year-old dad anymore.

 I had an operation last year that left me with hip problems and for the last decade have suffered from severe TMJ (Temporomandibular Joint Syndrome) which has caused muscle problems in my neck and shoulders adding further complications to any workout programmes.

 My company Paymentsense Ltd had started a new benefits programme “The Bucket List Adventures” to support employees in personal life goals so I took this opportunity to cross this one off my list.

 I was the first one to do it and had always wanted to be ripped basically, even if just for one day so I could take a picture.

 We politely called it the Peak Performance Challenge, but it was basically a hunt for a six pack.

-How were you feeling physically and mentally before starting?
+How were you feeling physically and mentally before starting with UP?

 I knew I was slightly overweight but still thought I was in shape and looked good.
 Looking back on the before pictures, it is clear I must suffer from some type of reverse, positive, body dysmorphia as I looked terrible.